Every type A quiver locus is a Kazhdan-Lusztig variety: Kazhdan-Lusztig varieties

-For $w\in W^P$, the $B$-orbit $BwP/P$ is called a Schubert cell and we denote this orbit by $X_w^\circ$.
-The closure of $X_w^\circ$ is Schubert variety $X_w$.
+For $w\in W^P$, the $B$-orbit $BwP/P$ is called a Schubert cell, denoted by $X_w^\circ$.
+The closure of $X_w^\circ$ is the Schubert variety $X_w$.
 Similarly, for the opposite Borel $B^-$ of lower triangular matrices, we have the opposite Schubert cell $X^v_\circ=B^-vP/P$ where $v\in W^P$.
-The intersection of a Schubert variety and an opposite cell $X_w\cap X^v_\circ$ is called a Kazhdan-Lusztig variety, we denote it by $Y_w^v$.
-Throughout this paper, we restrict our attention to a sort of opposite cell $X^v_\circ$ that has the index $v$ with a special form, as following (see also Example \ref{Zex} for specific instance).
+The intersection of a Schubert variety and an opposite cell, i.e., $X_w\cap X^v_\circ$ is called a Kazhdan-Lusztig variety, denoted by $Y_w^v$.
+In this paper, we focus on a specific type of opposite cell $X^v_\circ$, where the index $v$ has a special form, as described below (also see Example \ref{Zex} for a specific instance).